Ch3rry-Pi3-AI/LLM-Music-Composer/README.md

 ├── llmops_music_composer.egg-info/
 └── app/
     ├── __init__.py
+    ├── utils.py
-    └── utils.py        # NEW: Utility functions for note→frequency and WAV synthesis
+    └── main.py        # NEW: LLM-driven melody, harmony, rhythm, and style generation
 ```

 ## 🎧 **What This Branch Introduces**

-### 🎵 Note-to-Frequency Conversion
+### 🎵 Melody Generation

-Uses `music21` to transform readable note labels (e.g., "C4", "A#3") into accurate pitch frequencies in Hz.

-### 🔊 WAV Synthesis from Frequencies

-Uses a sine-wave synthesiser to generate short audio clips from those frequencies, returned as raw WAV bytes suitable for saving, streaming, or embedding in an API/UI.
+Creates a sequence of musical notes based on natural-language prompts.

+### 🎹 Harmony Generation

+Produces chord progressions aligned with an existing melody.

+### 🥁 Rhythm Generation

+Suggests beat durations corresponding to melodic structure.

+### 🎨 Style Adaptation

+Transforms melody, harmony, and rhythm into a specified musical style
+(e.g., jazz, baroque, lofi, cinematic).

-These utilities form the first core building block of the LLMOps Music Composer and will support higher-level composition logic in later branches.
+These LLM-powered features form the intelligence layer of the LLMOps Music Composer and will directly support future branches involving arrangement, structure, refinement, and full-piece composition.